There were also four children in my dad's family

 When you find yourself judging another, what is it inside you that you don't want to face?

-How could you instead identify the needs of others?
+How could you instead identify the needs

 Challenge: When you see others' needs, visualize yourself with those very needs.
 Don't forget to meet what needs you can!